avranilghosh/Tidydata_rep/CodeBook.md

 (generated after running the R script "run_analysis.R" as mentioned with instructions in README file)

 *1. Activityname – Describes the Activity performed by the subject while data was recorded by Smart Phone.

-*LAYING
+-LAYING

-*SITTING
+-SITTING

-*STANDING
+-STANDING

-*WALKING
+-WALKING

-*WALKING DOWNSTAIRS
+-WALKING DOWNSTAIRS

-*WALKING UPSTAIRS
+-WALKING UPSTAIRS

 *2. SubjectCode – Identifies the subject for whom data was recorded.
 There were 30 subjects within an age bracket of 19-48 years.
 They are numbered from 1 to 30.